-Karin Grablin, a registered representative & investment advisory representative, can be reached at 941-556-9004 or email@example.com.
-This information in her column is not intended to be a substitute for specific, individualized tax, legal or investment planning advice.
+Karin Grablin, CPA, CFP®, MBA is with SRQ Wealth Management, 1819 Main Street, Suite 905, Sarasota; 941-556-9004; email@example.com.
+This information is not intended to be a substitute for specific, individualized tax, legal or investment planning advice.